• Features

 Past and Present in Modern China

+Will the Chinese economy continue to grow?
+Will Chinese politics democratize?
+Will the Chinese military try to dominate Asia?
 It is no wonder that we cannot agree on China’s future; we cannot even agree on its past.
-In fact, how to interpret the past is a heavily disputed subject in China, because history has always been a tool to promote one’s political agenda at present.
+In fact, how to interpret the past is a heavily disputed subject in China, because history has always been a tool to promote one’s political agenda in the present.
 Huaiyin Li’s Reinventing Modern China and Zheng Wang’s Never Forget National Humiliation analyze the complex politics surrounding modern Chinese historiography.

 Recent Posts